 I’m a big “fruit-head”.
 I go crazy when I see gorgeous fruits at the market, even when I’m travelling.
 So many varieties, so many choices, they all look so gorgeous, all so tempting.
 I always end up buying too much and there’s not enough space in my fridge.. sigh.
 Sometimes the fruits turn old and wrinkled before I’m able to finish them, so I turn the fruits into jam.

 We’re so fortunate to have gorgeous homegrown passionfruits, which I love using for my breakfast, on yogurt, or jazz up my salad.
 Passion fruits give out the most beautiful, sensual fragrance but they aren’t the prettiest looking fruits when ripe.
 You have to wait for the fruits to wrinkle, cut them open and eat only the pulp with seeds.
 Norbert loves it when I brought him my homemade passionfruit jam on my visit to Europe.
 He proudly brought it to work for his lunch, I think to show his colleagues this exotic jam which they can’t get in the Dutch stores.

-The whole fruit will be used to jam.
-Don’t throw away the passion fruit skin, there are tons of pectin in the pulp from under the skin, to thicken and gel the jam.
+The whole fruit will be used to make jam.
+Don’t throw away the passion fruit skin, there are tons of pectin in the pulp from under the skin, to thicken the jam.
 But don’t overdose the amount of skin as it does have a slight bitterness that may overpower the lovely passiony-fruity flavours.
-I love the seeds, it adds a nice crunch to the jam.
+I love adding the seeds to the jam, gives it a nice crunch.

 For readers who do not have access to fresh passion fruits, look for passion fruit puree (frozen or concentrated).
 Heat it up to turn it into liquid and add pectin to thicken it.
 You will get jam (minus the seeds).
 I’ve seen Boiron Passion Fruit Puree (frozen) at Pastry Pro in Kepong.